Provision of early childhood education services

 Annual growth in number of licensed ECE services per child

-While the number of ECE services has grown, so has the number of 0-4 year-olds.
-The 0-4 year-old population grew by 3.6% in the 5 years to 31 March 2013.
-In terms of looking at growth in ECE services relative to population growth, this report weights the population at each age by their likelihood of using ECE4.
-The age-weighted 0-4 year-old population grew by 6.6% in the 5 years to 31 March 2013.
+While the number of ECE services has grown, so has the number of 0-4 year-olds, at least until recently.
+When looking at growth in ECE services relative to population growth, this report weights the population at each age by that age-group’s likelihood of using ECE4.
+The age-weighted 0-4 year-old population grew by 4.4% in the five years to 31 December 2013, but fell by 0.8% in the year to December 2013.

 The figures show that service growth has been positive, even after taking account of population growth.
-The number of licensed ECE services per 0-4 year-old population (weighted) grew by 3.6% in the year to March 2013 and by 13.7% in the last five years.
+The number of licensed ECE services per 0-4 year-old population (weighted) grew by 12.7% in the last five years and by 2.8% in the year to December 2013.
 See Table 3 and Figure 3.

 Figure 3: Annual (month-on-month) percentage growth of number of services, population, and services per child

-Figure 3 shows annual growth in the number of services per child to have risen strongly over the last two years to reach 3.6% in March 2013.
+Figure 3 shows annual growth in the number of services per child to have risen strongly over the last three years, reaching a high of 3.7% in December 2012.
 The graph also suggests that this measure has been more volatile over time than that of the number of services.
-Its drop in late 2003, rise in early 2005, drop in 2006/07, and rise from 2011 onwards were all driven by changes in population growth.
+Its drop in late 2003, rise in late 2004, drop in 2006/07, and rise from 2011 onwards were all driven by changes in population growth.
 Figure 3 also suggests that service growth may not always respond to changes in population growth, at least not in the short term.
 The fall in population over the early-2005 to mid-2006 period and from mid-2011 had no obvious impact on service growth.
 Indeed, service growth actually rose in early 2005 and is likely to have instead been driven by changes to the funding system.
 The higher service growth from late-2007 to late-2009 also followed changes to the funding system, although this time it was also supported by stronger population growth of around 2%.

 Percentage of services with waiting times